boopmail/python-jmap/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Checklist

-- [ ] Make sure you are requesting to **pull a feature/bugfix branch** (right side).
-Don't request your trunk!
+- [ ] Ensure you are requesting to **pull a feature/bugfix branch** (right side).
+Please do not request from your trunk!
-- [ ] Make sure you are making a pull request against the **`main` branch** (left side).
+- [ ] Ensure you are making a pull request against the **`main` branch** (left side).
-- [ ] Check the commit's or even all commits' message styles matches our requested structure.
+- [ ] Refer to the [guidelines for contributing](./CONTRIBUTING.md) to confirm that you are meeting our code-style requirements.
-- [ ] Check your code additions will pass our linting and test suite.
+- [ ] Ensure your code additions will pass our linting and test suite; you can verify this locally by running `nox`.
-- [ ] Check your code meets the [JMAP specification](https://jmap.io/spec.html).
+- [ ] Verify that your code aligns with the [JMAP specification](https://jmap.io/spec.html).

 ### Description

-> Please describe your pull request, referencing the [JMAP specification](https://jmap.io/spec.html) where relevant.
+> Please describe your pull request, making reference to the [JMAP specification](https://jmap.io/spec.html) where relevant.